 Fishing – Nearly every area of Argentina allows for angling of some measure.
 From the great river monster the dorado, to fly casting in areas not often touched by man.
 There is also salmon, shark and mullet fishing on the Atlantic coast.
 Argentina offers a plethora of chances to catch your dinner, lunch or breakfast in a country not well known for its seafood or fish diet.

-Skiing & Snowboarding – An Argentina holiday provides world class skiing and snowboarding at eight main resorts.
+Skiing & Snowboarding – The rich and diverse landscapes of Argentina provides world-class skiing and snowboarding facilities at eight main resorts.
 From the famed Las Lineas around Mendoza to the beauty of Cerro Castor located just outside Ushuaia in Patagonia and points between, Argentina and the Southern Hemisphere's seasonal reversal offers fantastic mountains to snow fanatics of all levels from June to October.

 Plan your visit according to what activities you would like to experience.
 Due to its location in the Southern Hemisphere, the seasons are reversed from those in the Northern Hemisphere.
 Summer (December, January, February) is often hot and humid yet remains the best time to travel south to Patagonia.
 Winter (June, July, August) provides the best snow.
 Walking and trekking is truly a year round activity with suggestions of spring or autumn for most tours.

-- A little Spanish goes a long way on your Argentina holidays, and unlike many Latin American countries, English was not mandatory in the schools until recently.
+- A little Spanish goes a long way and unlike many Latin American countries, English was not mandatory in the schools until recently.

-- Forget about traveler's checks unless you don't mind wasting a day at a bank that you may not find open when needed.
+- Forget about traveller's checks unless you don't mind wasting a day at a bank that you may not find open when needed.

 - Argentines tend to dress in a conservative manner and take a pride in their appearance.